aniruddhballal/VenPay/README.md

 - [ ] TASK 4: payment gateway integration
 - [ ] TASK 5: soonest payment first
 - [ ] TASK 7: overdue payments
-- [ ] TASK 10: switch to mongodb atlas? check if i should be having all the database stuff in compass ka localhost 120710 something or if it is better to have it connected to that VendorManagement thing that i created (maybe create a new one)
 - [ ] TASK 11: i think, we can have individual payment requests ke liye ek ek button and then at the bottom of the page, we can have "all displayed payment requests" ko clear karne ke liye ek button and we can use filters and sort and stuff to change whats displayed on the page so we can kinda group the payments and pay in bulk.
 - [ ] TASK 14: features like sort, and search/filter by vendor/company
 - [ ] TASK 15: autoscroll to high priority payments, set priorities to payments (defaulting to the deadlines), but editable